tairosonloa/bachelor_degree_thesis/README.md

 The origin of this system responds to **a need I identified when I started to work at** the Computer Science Department at my university.
 I saw some tasks and things that could be improved, then **I got and idea and I shared it** with my superiors.
 They liked it so much that they encourage me to make it a reality

 My thesis report is written in Spanish under the title "Sistema de monitorización y alertas de estado para el laboratorio del Departamento de Informática".
 However, it contains a ten pages summary in English.
-My thesis and the summary can be found at [my university digital archive](https://e-archivo.uc3m.es) (login required) or [publicly on my web site](https://aalonso.eu/documents/TFG_Aitor_Alonso_Nuñez.pdf).
+My thesis and the summary can be found at [my university digital archive](https://e-archivo.uc3m.es/handle/10016/29695).

 **This work has obtained a grade of 10 with a distinction of Honor**, which makes me highly proud of it.